-\ This course is included in the Pre-Nursing Career Studies Certificate.
+^{} This course is included in the Pre-Nursing Career Studies Certificate.

-Students are encouraged to pursue a higher-level math to meet this curriculum requirement that will also meet the requirement for a BSN degree.
+1 Students are encouraged to pursue a higher-level math to meet this curriculum requirement that will also meet the requirement for a BSN degree.
 MTH 146, MTH 163, MTH 166, or MTH 240 can be substituted for MTH 126.
 MTH 146 or MTH 240 are the more commonly required courses for a BSN degree.
-Math placement levels or prerequisites must be satisfied for enrollment in higherlevel math courses.
+Math placement levels or prerequisites must be satisfied for enrollment in higher-level math courses.

-Pre-requisites for BIO 141 for Pre-Nursing CSC students can be met by one of the following: high school biology and chemistry within the past seven (7) years, or achievement of a score of 45% or higher on the science section of the TEAS Test, or completing BIO 101 with a grade of C or above.
+2 Pre-requisites for BIO 141 for Pre-Nursing CSC students can be met by one of the following: high school biology and chemistry within the past seven (7) years, or achievement of a score of 45% or higher on the science section of the TEAS Test, or completing BIO 101 with a grade of C or above.

-CPR certification (American Heart Association, "BLS for the Health Care Provider") is required prior to NUR 111.
-NUR 111 fulfills the general education personal wellness requirement.
+3 CPR certification (American Heart Association, "BLS for the Health Care Provider") is required prior to NUR 111.

-See the list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) provided in the General Education section of the College Catalog under Curriculum Planning and Design or see faculty advisor.
+5 See the list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) provided in the General Education section of the College Catalog under Curriculum Planning and Design or see faculty advisor.